FormulasQuestion/moodle-qtype_formulas/README.md

 * you can read discussions about the formulas question type in the Moodle quiz forum for instance https://moodle.org/mod/forum/discuss.php?d=181049 and https://moodle.org/mod/forum/discuss.php?d=163345
 * you can post your questions in this forum

+###Reporting bugs, problems
+You can see the list of issues here: https://tracker.moodle.org/browse/CONTRIB-6381?jql=project%20%3D%20CONTRIB%20AND%20component%20%3D%20%22Question%20type%3A%20Formulas%22
+To create a new tracker issue, Log in and click on "Create" in the menu bar.
+Choose "Plugins (CONTRIB" in the "Project" field and "Question type: formulas" in the "Component(s)" field.
+Try to include as much details as you can so that the problem can be reproduced.